jakobtroidl/OpenVinoClassification/Readme.md

 (at Daniel: you can skip this section since you will use it only on the server)

-2. Install OpenVino (v2019_R3.1 or newer) from https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html and all dependencies of Openvino
+1. Install OpenVino (v2019_R3.1 or newer) from https://docs.openvinotoolkit.org/latest/_docs_install_guides_installing_openvino_linux.html and all dependencies of Openvino
-3. install all modules that are listed in the requirements.txt file of this repository if they are not yet installed
+2. install all modules that are listed in the requirements.txt file of this repository if they are not yet installed
-4. Clone this repository
+3. Clone this repository
-5. Download and unzip (if neccessary) the required models from https://drive.google.com/open?id=1agkPt6rtCsaMt5iZd9A1D1ScG98BIksb .
+4. Download and unzip (if neccessary) the required models from https://drive.google.com/open?id=1agkPt6rtCsaMt5iZd9A1D1ScG98BIksb .
 Paste the folder *models* inside the root of this repo.
-6. Create a folder called `*builds*` inside the root with two subfolders called `*classification*` and `*evaluation*`
+5. Create a folder called `*builds*` inside the root with two subfolders called `*classification*` and `*evaluation*`
-7. Now we need to build the c++ samples.
+6. Now we need to build the c++ samples.
 Since all required software comes with the OpenVino installation, we should be ready to go.
-    1. **Build the OpenVino face_detection:**
+    **Build the OpenVino face_detection:**
     - call `source /opt/intel/openvino/bin/setupvars.sh` to initialize OpenVino
     - Navigate to `/path/to/service/builds/classification` and call `cmake /path/to/service/src/classification`
     - Now call `make face_detection`
-    - under `/path/to/service/builds/classification/intel64/Release` you should find a
+    - under `/path/to/service/builds/classification/intel64/Release` you should find a file called `face_detection`.
+Copy this file to the folder `/path/to/service/source_pkg/`

+    **Build the OpenVino benchmark_app:**
+    - todo

 **Troubleshoots**
  - reinitialize OpenVino using `source /opt/intel/openvino/bin/setupvars.sh`